Lijp411/City-BIS/README.md

 ## Building Semantic Segmentation
   You can try the fast and efficient building points segmentation via VPBE-Net.
 The codes of data preprocessing and network training have been released!

-  #Please collate the data into a form consistent with S3DIS and place them to ./data.
+  First, please collate the data into a form consistent with S3DIS and place them to ./data.

 ## Building Instance Extraction
   To automatically assign instance-level building IDs, you can use the SI-DVDC method, and the code to be released soon.